Getting the forms

 Complaint for Separate Support - sample This form of complaint has provisions for establishing that you are living apart from your spouse for justifiable cause and for custody and support.

-Complaint for Support Custody Visitation - Sample where the parents are not married to each other
+Complaint for Support - Custody - Parenting Time - Sample where the parents are not married to each other

 Financial Statement sample This is the Probate and Family Court's Financial Statement Form.
-It is filled out for a mother of two children, who has custody.
-The father would have to fill out a form, too.
+It is filled out for a parent with custody of two children.
+The other parent would have to fill out a form, too.

 Medical and Educational Decisions